Argentina reaches Copa America semifinals, beating Ecuador 4-2 on penalty kicks after 1-1 draw

 Under Copa America regulations, the match went straight from the end of regulation to a shootout, without extra time.

-Messi, who sustained the injury on June 25 against Chile, got a loud ovation when he entered the field 45 minutes before kickoff.
-He remained without a goal in three Copa games this year.
+Messi, who sustained the injury on June 25 against Chile, missed Argentina’s group-stage finale.
+He got a loud ovation when he entered the field 45 minutes before kickoff.

 “I think he finished the match well,” Scaloni said.
 “We asked him how he was feeling for the last time four minutes before the end."